marius-mather/lessons-mlpy/_episodes/50-Classification.md

-# Wisconsin Diagnositc Breast Cancer Dataset
+# Wisconsin Diagnositc Braist Cancer Dataset

 Today we're going to be classifying patient's biopsy to see whether their breast tumor is malignant or benign.
 First, a fine needle aspirate (FNA) of a breast mass is taken.
 Basically they stick a needle in you and take a chunk out then put it under the microscope.
 It looks like this: